 Barbers have been cutting hair for centuries, but they used to have a longer job description.
 In medieval times, the professionals were known as barber-surgeons, which is just what it sounds like.
 They weren’t just there to give customers a trim—they’d also perform minor surgery, pull teeth, and amputate limbs, according to PBS.
 But one procedure—bloodletting—led to the barbershop poles you see today.
 Want to learn more about the past?
 These are the 16 history questions everyone gets wrong.

-During the treatment, barber-surgeons would give patients poles to hold.
+During the treatment, barber-surgeons would give patients poles to hold, the original barber poles.
 Grasping the staff made their veins pop out a bit, making them easier to find while the barbers went all Sweeney Todd.

 Even back then, people knew there was a limit to bloodletting, so barbers would stop the bleeding with a white cloth.
 They’d then tie those towels to the poles and hang them outside their shops, according to History.
 Some towels stayed blood-stained even after they were washed, so it was common to see a pole with white and red swirling around in the breeze.